gitlabhq/gitlab-runner/docs/shells/index.md

 - Windows PowerShell and PowerShell Core 7 on [GitLab's Windows shared runners](../../user/gitlab_com/index.md#windows-shared-runners-beta).
 - PowerShell Core 7 in Linux Containers under the [Docker-Machine Runner](https://docs.gitlab.com/runner/executors/docker_machine.html).

-The working example can be copied to your own group or instance as a starting point for learning or production work.
-The README.md of the Guided Exploration project gives more details on what other GitLab CI patterns are demonstrated.
+The example can be copied to your own group or instance for testing.
+More details on what other GitLab CI patterns are demonstrated are available at the project page.